Looking for answers?

-Every gyro stabilizer system, no matter the brand, can overheat.
-This is where air-cooling or water-cooling come into play.
+Every gyro stabilizer system, regardless of the brand, can overheat.
+This is where air-cooling or water-cooling comes into play.

-In gyros that do not spin the flywheel in a vacuum, the friction of air against the flywheel generates much of the heat.
+In gyros that do not spin the flywheel in a vacuum, the friction of air generates much of the heat.
 This is one of the reasons why we chose to spin our flywheel in a vacuum.

-We use a glycol-water mix with seawater combination, through which we dissipate heat generated by the motor and the spinning bearings inside the sphere, while also cooling the inverter and hydraulic manifold.
+We use a glycol-water mix with a seawater combination to dissipate the heat generated by the motor and the spinning bearings inside the sphere.
+This process also cools the inverter and hydraulic manifold.

 BACKED BY A GLOBAL LEADER